-Try this peppercorn-infused Spicy Butter with Four Peppercorns recipe to spread on steak, bread or vegetables during your next
+Try this peppercorn-infused Spicy Butter with Four Peppercorns recipe to spread on steak, bread or vegetables during your next meal.

 Spicy Butter with Four Peppercorns Recipe